This post simplifies the distinctions of the church of Christ with other churches and is not comprehensive.

 Because all repentant believers were baptized immediately throughout the New Testament, churches of Christ do the same.
 Churches of Christ accept what the apostles taught that baptism is for the forgiveness of sins (Acts 2:38; 22:16).
 Churches of Christ recognize that baptism in Jesus’s name is necessary for salvation (Mark 16:16; 1 Pet 3:21; cf. Matt 28:19–20).
 Baptism is only for repentant believers, and not for innocent children and infants “for such are the kingdom of Heaven” (Matt 19:14; 16:16; Acts 2:38).
 God saves by grace when He raises believers alive in Christ from our death in sin, and thereby God saves believers apart from works (Eph 2:1–10; Col 2:12–13).

-3. Churches of Christ follow the biblical organization of churches with elders as their pastors and men as servant leaders.
+3. Churches of Christ follow the biblical organization of churches with elders as their pastors and men acting as servant leaders.

-Churches of Christ stand by biblical leadership and refuse to hinder male leadership.
+Churches of Christ stand by biblical leadership and do not hinder male leadership.
 Homes need fathers and husbands to lead.
 The Scriptures reveal that because God made Adam first, God wants men to lead.
 The churches of Christ seek that men lead in loving service and that women neither exercise authority nor teach over them (1 Tim 2:11–15).
 Churches of Christ stand that men are to lead in the assembly by speaking according to God’s command (1 Cor 14:34–37).

 Jesus described true worship as “the hour is coming when neither on this mountain nor in Jerusalem will you worship the Father” (John 4:21).
-David brought tabernacle worship into Jerusalem (1 Chr 16:1–7).
+David brought tabernacle worship with musical instruments into Jerusalem (1 Chr 16:1–7).
 However, Jesus revealed a change in worship, “But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father is seeking such people to worship him.
 God is spirit, and those who worship him must worship in spirit and truth” (John 4:23–24).
 Worship from David in Jerusalem has changed to Christ’s worship of spirit and truth.

 In the Bible, the assemblies of congregations consist of preaching, reading, praying, singing, communion, and collection.
 The churches of Christ partake of the Lord’s Supper in the assembly as communion with Christ (1 Cor 10:16, 21; 11:17–34).
 In the New Testament, disciples assembled every first day of the week, which is the day that Jesus rose from the dead (Acts 20:7; cf. John 20:19; 1 Cor 16:1–2).
 They also meet on other days if not daily (Acts 2:46).